 Rurality is associated with a number of negative health outcomes, specifically higher premature mortality rates, infant mortality rates, and age-adjusted death rates.
-Rurality is also associated with a number of negative health behaviors that contribute to chronic disease and death, such as unhealthy diets and limitations in meeting moderate or vigorous physical activity recommendations.
-These data paint a stark picture of health disparities given one factor, geography.
-There are disparities related to race and ethnicity independent from geography, and there are disparities related to geography independent from race and ethnicity.
-When disparities from independent factors overlap, such as race/ethnicity overlapping with geography, the result is a dual disparity resulting in some of the poorest health statuses seen in the nation.
+Rurality is also associated with a number of negative health behaviors that contribute to chronic disease and death, such as unhealthy diets and limitations in meeting moderate or vigorous physical activity recommendations.^{iv} These data paint a stark picture of health disparities given one factor, geography.
+Additionally, it is important to understand that there are disparities related to race and ethnicity independent from geography, and there are disparities related to geography independent from race and ethnicity.
+When disparities from independent factors overlap, such as race/ethnicity overlapping with geography, the result is a dual disparity resulting in some of the poorest health statuses seen in the nation.^v

-Literacy and primary language must be taken into account in all health contexts.
-It is estimated that only 1 in 10 American adults have the skills needed to use health information that is routinely available in health care facilities, retail outlets, and they media.
-"Being able to read does not necessarily mean one will be health literate, however, the lack of basic literacy skills does mean that patients almost certainly will have difficulty reading and understanding basic health information".
-Basic literacy and health literacy levels are also factors associated with health disparities.
+Literacy and primary language must be considered in all health contexts.
+It is estimated that only 1 in 10 American adults have the skills needed to use health information that is routinely available in health care facilities, retail outlets, and the media.^{vi} "Being able to read does not necessarily mean one will be health literate, however, the lack of basic literacy skills does mean that patients almost certainly will have difficulty reading and understanding basic health information".vii Basic literacy and health literacy levels are also factors associated with health disparities.

-Language barriers also contribute to health disparities and exacerbate difficulties understanding and acting on health information.
-The ECDHD district is home to immigrant and second-language English speakers from Mexico, Central America, Guatemalan, Africa, Myanmar (the Karenni) is and other areas.
+Language barriers also contribute to health disparities and exacerbate difficulties understanding and acting on health information.^{viii} The ECDHD district is home to multiple immigrant populations and second-language English speakers with concentrations from Mexico, Central America, Guatemalan, Africa, Myanmar (Karenni) ^{ix} and as well as smaller populations from other areas.